“When G becomes naturalized, she and B hatch a plan to marry so that he may legally remain in the country and pursue the future he imagines.”

 TEATRO ESPEJO PRESENTS

-*Please note, our Teatro Espejo ticket link will redirect you to the FAT ELEPHANT ticket site.
+*Please note, our Teatro Espejo ticket link will redirect you to the FAT ELEPHANT THEATER ticket/box office website.

 Fridays & Saturdays at 7pm